mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-The default output path would be _\~/code/blog/resources/test.png_.
+Then the default output path is _\~/code/blog/resources/test.png_.

 ### contentLink

-If there are referencing relationships between the contents, this controls how they are referenced in the markdown file after output.
+Controls how to reference other contents in the markdown file after output.
 By default, it outputs the relative path of the markdown file.

-For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_:
+For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_

 ```md
 [vscode](../tool/vscode.md)